Bach: The 6 Suites for Cello Solo, BWV 1007 – 1012

 Omissions — Unavoidable, Accidental, or Deliberate / Intentional

-Given the 415 (full and partial) albums on IDAGIO (just to pick one site / collection), there are obviously gaping “holes” / omissions in all areas.
+Given the 415 (full and partial) albums on IDAGIO (just to pick one site / collection, looked up 2023-10), there are obviously gaping “holes” / omissions in all areas.
 The vast majority of these omissions are simply because there are just too many recordings out there.

 In the cases where I sampled a recording and then omitted it, I’m adding a short explanation to the lists below (from my sketchy scribblings while previewing).
 Note that most omissions are also a matter of personal preference.
 These dismissals can’t be viewed as being nearly as well-founded as the ratings in the actual comparison—take it as “sketchy, and just my personal, first impression”.